 Making the Most of the Rest of the School Year

-Even late in the school year, schools can accelerate reading growth with focused daily practice and targeted support informed by screening data.
+Even late in the spring, schools can accelerate reading growth with focused daily practice and targeted support informed by data.

-As long as we have students in school, there is still time to make meaningful gains in reading.
-At this time of year, we’ve seen schools accelerate reading growth through actionable, practical strategies.
+As long as students are in school, there is still time to make meaningful gains in reading.
+At this time of year, we’ve seen educators accelerate reading growth through actionable, practical strategies.

 For Teachers: Protect Daily Reading Practice

-For School and District Leaders: Use Your Data to Target Support
+For School and District Leaders: Use Data to Target Support

 If you’re a leader, review fall to winter growth by grade level and channel resources, including instructional coaching and professional learning, toward the specific grades that need the most support.